backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/Lambda Synchronous Invocation.md

 ---
 ## Synchronous Invocation
 - We **wait for the results of the invocation**.
-- *Results is returned right away*
+- *Results are returned right away*
 - **Error handling must happen client side** (retries, exponential backoff, etc...)
 	- ![[attachments/Pasted image 20220523152943.png]]
 - Services which can do synchronous invocation